Adjunct Associate Professor Gregory Siller is the Practice Principal of Central Brisbane Dermatology.

 He also has a specialty interest in the assessment of allergic contact dermatitis and is one of the few dermatologists who perform specialised allergy patch testing in house.

 Since his high school years when he conducted voice transmission through fibre optic cables and making holograms using Helium-Neon lasers, Adj.
 Assoc.
-Prof. Siller has a keen interest in lasers and has extensive experience with medical lasers – understanding the benefits, and the limitations of them.
+Prof. Siller has a keen interest in lasers and has extensive experience with medical therapeutic lasers – understanding the benefits, and the limitations of them.
+He does not use lasers purely for cosmetic reasons.

 - Past-Chair of the Queensland Faculty of the Australasian College of Dermatologists having also previously served as Secretary.